Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector

 \section{Introduction}

-A challenge in quantum optical science and technology is the realization of an ideal, i.e deterministic, high-fidelity, tunable, and high-rate source of indistinguishable single-photons \cite{eisaman2011invited,o2009photonic}.
+A challenge in quantum optical science and technology is the realization of an ideal, i.e. deterministic, high-fidelity, tunable, and high-rate, source of indistinguishable single-photons \cite{eisaman2011invited,o2009photonic}.
 One intuitive approach to develop a single-photon source requires coupling an individual quantum emitter to light using a cavity.
-Significant progress in this regard~\cite{aharonovich2016solid} has been achieved using e.g. quantum dots \cite{michler2000quantum,shields2010semiconductor,senellart2017high}, crystal defects \cite{babinec2010diamond}, or trapped ions~\cite{barros2009deterministic} and atoms \cite{mucke2013generation}, albeit mired with challenges, including fabrication complexity~\cite{bradac2019quantum,bogdanovic2017robust} or differing emitter spectra~\cite{huber2017highly,sipahigil2014indistinguishable,bernien2012two}.
-Instead, the strong light-matter coupling offered by solid-state bulk nonlinearities can be used to probabilistically emit photon pairs via laser-driven $\chi^{(2)}$ and $\chi^{(3)}$ processes \cite{boyd2020nonlinear} , i.e. spontaneous parametric down-conversion (SPDC) and four-wave mixing (SFWM), respectively.
-Thermal statistics of the emission permit a photon pair to be emitted with low probability (e.g. $10^{-3}$ in practice \cite{valivarthi2020teleportation}).
-An individual photon (in a signal mode) can be heralded by the detection of a photon (in an idler mode) \cite{eisaman2011invited}.
+Significant progress in this regard~\cite{aharonovich2016solid} has been achieved using e.g. quantum dots ~\cite{michler2000quantum,shields2007semiconductor,senellart2017high}, crystal defects~\cite{babinec2010diamond}, or trapped ions~\cite{barros2009deterministic} and atoms ~\cite{mucke2013generation}, albeit mired with challenges, including fabrication complexity~\cite{bradac2019quantum,bogdanovic2017robust} or differing emitter spectra~\cite{huber2017highly,sipahigil2014indistinguishable,bernien2012two}.
+Instead, the strong light-matter coupling offered by solid-state bulk nonlinearities can be used to probabilistically emit photon pairs via laser-driven $\chi^{(2)}$ and $\chi^{(3)}$ processes \cite{boyd2020nonlinear}, i.e. spontaneous parametric down-conversion (SPDC) and four-wave mixing (SFWM), respectively.
+Thermal statistics of the emission restrict a single photon pair to be emitted with low probability (e.g. $10^{-3}$ in practice \cite{valivarthi2020teleportation}).
+An individual photon (in a signal mode) can be heralded by the detection of the other photon (in an idler mode) \cite{eisaman2011invited}.
 Typically this is performed using a threshold detector that discriminates zero from one or more photons.
 Heralding of photons from optical nonlinearities is scalable, and has enabled tunable and indistinguishable photons with high fidelities and bandwidths \cite{wang2020integrated,eisaman2011invited,spring2017chip}.
 However, there is a non-zero probability to produce multiple pairs.
-To exclude these pairs, we herald the idler mode from an SPDC process \textit{in real time} using a novel photon number-resolving (PNR) niobium nitride (NbN) superconducting nanowire single-photon detector (SNSPD) \cite{colangelo2021}.
+To overcome this obstacle, a photon number resolving (PNR) detector at the idler mode can be used to exclude multi-photon events.
+Notable demonstrations of PNR detection have used, e.g., transition edge sensors and pseudo-PNR detectors constructed from time-multiplexed or arrays of threshold detectors~\cite{lita2008counting,jiang2007photon,fitch2003photon}.
+Optimized heralded single photon sources require scalable, efficient, and low-noise PNR detectors with high timing resolution, that is, low jitter.
+Here we detect the idler mode from an SPDC process \textit{in real time} using a PNR niobium nitride (NbN) superconducting nanowire single-photon detector (SNSPD) \cite{colangelo2021}.